httpwg/wg-materials/interim-20-10/minutes.md

 Sam W: what happens when someone forges a signature with an algorithm that isn't widely used.
 How do we deal with downgrade attacks?

 Annabelle: We haven't specified how a verifier specifies what they will accept.
-There are cases where it is useful for a verifier to spefiy ahead of time what they will accept, but that can happend out of band.
+There are cases where it is useful for a verifier to specify ahead of time what they will accept, but that can happend out of band.
 We need to have those constraints.
 But not obvious we need that in this draft.